Ssobol7/Ssobol7/README.md

 > Useful information that users should know, even when skimming content.

 > [!TIP]
-> Helpful advice for doing things better or more easily.
+> Workstation for Full-Stack Developer on FreeBSD 14.1

 > [!IMPORTANT]
 > Key information users need to know to achieve their goal.